 Definition of a Sponsored Project

-A sponsored project is a grant, contract or other arrangement formalizing the transfer of money or property from a sponsor to the University with the intent to either carry out a public purpose or provide a direct benefit for the sponsor.
+A sponsored project is a grant, contract or other arrangement formalizing the transfer of money or property from a sponsor to the University of Nevada, Reno (University) with the intent to either carry out a public purpose or provide a direct benefit to the sponsor.
 Sponsored projects can come in various forms, including but not limited to grants, contracts and cooperative agreements.
 Sponsored projects are enforceable by law, and specified objectives are usually accomplished within a specified time frame, with payment being subject to revocation.
-Most sponsored projects also include indirect costs.
+Most sponsored projects also include facilities and administrative (F&A) costs.
 Sponsored project documents that set forth terms and conditions and require a signature must be signed by an authorized signatory of the University.

 Sponsored projects are funded by sponsors based upon the technical expertise of the principal investigators submitting outcome-driven proposals.
 The formal award is made in the name of the Board of Regents, Nevada System of Higher Education on behalf of the University of Nevada, Reno.
 When the award is accepted, the principal investigator (PI) assumes responsibility for conducting and completing the technical work and for administering the project in accordance with federal, state, University and sponsor requirements.
 While the PI is responsible and accountable for performance of the sponsored project, the University provides infrastructure to support the investigator and promotes a research culture that adheres to the highest standards of research ethics.
 The PI and the University have a mutual interest in carrying out the project for which the funds are awarded.